Mackenzie Jorgensen

 | August 2022: I welcomed my DAAD RISE Worldwide undergraduate researcher to London for her 8 week internship with me.

-| July 2022: I presented at the AIofAI'22 Workshop at IJCAI in Vienna, Austria and wrapped up my CDEI internship!
+| July 2022: I presented at the AIofAI'22 Workshop at IJCAI in Vienna, Austria!

 | June 2022: A blog post I co-authored for the CDEI was published on responsible demographic data collection for bias detection.